silaguneysu/TickWatch/README.md

    - Location of the tick
    - Date of sighting
    - Optional details (e.g. species, severity, notes)
-3. Submit the form to send your sighting (future versions may store this in a database like Supabase).
+3. Submit the form to send your sighting.

 ---